mojikalani/regex-tutorial/README.md

 `[a-z\.]` Which matches any lowercase letters from a-z.
 ### Character Classes

-A character class in a regex defines a set of characters, any one of which can occur in an input string to filfill a match.
-In the code example, the only character classe is:
+A character class in a regex defines a set of characters, any one of which can occur in an input string to fulfill a match.
+In the code example, the only character class is:

 `\d` Which is used to match any digit character.